Health Care Reform.

 Health care reform brought with it several changes to the healthcare system.
 Starting January 1, 2014, denying coverage or charging higher premiums to anyone with a pre-existing condition is prohibited.
-Other significant reforms have been made such as expanded preventive care services; dependents are now able to stay on a parent’s insurance plan until age 26, and removal of annual and lifetime coverage maximums.
+Other significant reforms have been implemented such as expanded preventive care services; dependent coverage until age 26, and removal of annual and lifetime coverage maximums.
 Carriers are also required to spend at least 80% of premium dollars directly on health care.

 Two Ways to Enroll